Medicare Advantage HMO and PPO Plans

 Are you looking for a lower-or even zero cost option?

-If you want to offer your retirees a Medicare Advantage plan, but want a low or zero premium with little to no program administration, you may want to consider endorsing one of our individual plans or our Endorsed Group Medicare Advantage plans.
+If you want to offer your retirees a Medicare Advantage plan, but want a low or zero premium with little to no program administration, you may want to consider endorsing one of our individual plans or our Group PPO+ Medicare Advantage Plans.

 Where are plans available?

-Together, UnitedHealthcare’s Medicare Advantage HMO and PPO plans are available in more than 70 markets across 38 states.
+Together, UnitedHealthcare's Medicare Advantage HMO and PPO plans are available in more than 1104 counties across 45 states.
 Our Medicare Advantage (PPO) plans can be designed to provide national coverage.

 How many plans can I choose from?

 With nearly 150 standard combined medical and prescription drug plan designs to choose from, it's likely you will find one that suits your organization's needs.
 If not, we can create custom plans for larger-groups.